-Due to the unusual conditions related to the coronavirus pandemic, the due date for filing federal income tax returns and making tax payments has been postponed by the IRS from Thursday, April 15, 2021, to Monday, May 17, 2021.
+Due to the unusual conditions related to the coronavirus pandemic, the due date for individuals to file 2020 federal income tax returns and make tax payments has been postponed by the IRS from Thursday, April 15, 2021, to Monday, May 17, 2021.